kozit/KsIL/Docs/Specification.md

 Mnemonic: TGT

-Description: Tests if byte1 is greater than byte 2.
+Description: Tests if location 1 is greater than location 2.

 Parameters: location 1 (4 Bytes, in memory position), location 2 (4 Bytes, in memory position)

-## Jump
+## Test Jump
-Bytecode: 0x51

-Mnemonic: JMP

-Description: Jump to the position specified.

-Parameters: position (4 Bytes, in position of execution)

-## Call
-Bytecode: 0x53
+Bytecode: 0x13

-Mnemonic: CAL
+Mnemonic: TJM

-Description: Jump to the position specified and stores in return pointer.
+Description: jump to location if ConditionalResult is 0x01.

-Parameters: position (4 Bytes, in position of execution)
+Parameters: location (4 Bytes, in memory position)

-## Return
-Bytecode: 0x54

-Mnemonic: RTN

-Description: Jump to the position specified in the next return position and set the return pointer to the next return or 0x00 0x00 0x00 0x00 if none.

-Parameters: none

 # Arithmetic Operations